MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 - **Hybrid Mode**.
 In this mode, users and groups might not be associated with their counterparts in Azure AD and Microsoft 365, and files might not be stored in SharePoint.
 The network might be in the process of meeting all requirements for Native Mode, but the admin hasn't committed the network to Native Mode.

 > [!NOTE]
 > Non-Native and Hybrid modes are being deprecated in 2023.

 When you align your network in Native Mode, the [Native Mode Alignment Tool](./native-mode-step-by-step-guide.md) automates the process and guides you through the steps to get there.
-The Native Mode Alignment Tool prepares your network for Native Mode by:

-- Restricting what can happen in your network to only things that can be associated with Microsoft 365 and Azure Active Directory

-- Locking your network into Native Mode when that work is complete.
-It does this by preventing new instances of the incompatible item and by mitigating existing items to be compliant.

- You can either allow the Native Mode Alignment Tool to make all the changes or mitigate some issues yourself before running the second part of the Native Mode Alignment Tool.

  > [!NOTE]
 > All Company now works like any other community in Native Mode.
 Admins can customize All Company and use advanced management features like restricting posts and promoting others as admins.
 See [All Company now works like other Yammer communities](../manage-yammer-groups/yammer-all-company-yammer-community.md) for more information.